greenelab/deep-review/sections/04_study.md

 One study [@doi:10.1101/gr.173518.114] even showed that only 33% of predicted regulatory regions could be validated, while a class of "weak" predicted enhancers were strong drivers of expression.
 Yet there is growing evidence for their vast ubiquity, making them possibly the predominant functional non-coding element.
 Thus, identifying enhancers is critical yet the search space is large.

+Conventional identification of enhancers has leaned heavily on simple conservation or laborious experimental techniques, with only moderate sensitivity and specificity.
+For example, while chromatin accessibility has often been used for identifying enhancers, this also "recognizes" a wide variety of other functional elements, like promoters, silencers, and repressors.

 <!-- Basset -->
 Basset [@doi:10.1101/gr.200535.115] trained CNNs on DNA accessibility datasets, getting a marked improvement on previous methods, albeit still with a high false positive rate.